 In 2021 we will also introduce a new feature to our monthly show.
 Our Good News Report will give listeners a chance to share those important and often underreported stories of climate successes.
 It may be a story of national significance or something happening in your own neighborhood.
 We want to celebrate your successes.
 If you have a good news story, email us: firstname.lastname@example.org.
 You can hear Citizens Climate Radio wherever you get podcasts.
 Please subscribe and rate our show so we can continue to grow and reach climate advocates in CCL and beyond.

 Each month, Citizens’ Climate Lobby supporters gather locally for a monthly meeting where we educate ourselves by listening to a guest speaker.
 Go to your local chapter's page to find out more about your chapter's plans for listening in.
-April's Monthly Meeting will take place on Saturday, April 10th at 1 pm ET / 10 am PT and feature a ... more
+September's Monthly Meeting will take place on Saturday, Sept.11th and feature a conversation ... more